magnsg/Deep-learning-project/README.md

-Open the file in the Code folder, Project 2.ipynb in Jupiter Notebook.
+Open the Jupyter Notebook file Project 2.ipynb located in the Code folder.
 There is also a pdf copy of the notebook.